chocolatey-community/chocolatey-packages/automatic/octave.portable/README.md

 * Drop-in compatible with many Matlab scripts
 * Octave Forge, a central location for development of packages for GNU Octave, similar to Matlab's toolboxes.
 * Free software, runs on GNU/Linux, macOS, BSD, and Windows

+## Package parameters

+The following package parameters can be set:

+* `/DesktopIcon` - Add icons for Octave to the Desktop.
+By default no icons are added.
+* `/StartMenu`   - Add icons for Octave to the Start Menu.
+By default no icons are added.
+* `/LocalUser`   - Install only for local user.
+By default any Octave shortcuts will be installed for all users.

+Example: `choco install octave.install --params "/DesktopIcon /StartMenu /LocalUser"`

+## Notes

+* The package makes Octave available through the `octave` (GUI) and  `octave-cli` (CLI) shims following installation